 The A Level Art course can lead to study at university and colleges of higher education.
-In the past, students have gone on to study fine art, graphics, photography, ceramics, interior design, furniture design and jewellery design at degree level.
+In the past, students have gone on to study fine art, graphics, photography, architecture, civic design, fashion design, digital graphics, ceramics, interior design, illustration, furniture design and jewellery design at degree level.